Stephanie McMahon: Interim Chairwoman and CEO

-On June 17, 2022, amidst an investigation by WWE's board of directors into reported "hush money" paid to a former employee by Vince McMahon following an affair, McMahon stepped down as chairman and CEO of WWE and was replaced by his daughter Stephanie as the interim chairwoman and CEO of WWE.
+On June 17, 2022, Vince McMahon stepped down as WWE's chairman and CEO amidst an investigation by WWE's board of directors into reported "hush money" paid to a former employee following an affair.
+Stephanie McMahon stepped in as interim chair and CEO.

-Chairwoman and Co-CEO
+Chairwoman and co-CEO

-On July 22, 2022, Vince McMahon retired from WWE and named his daughter the company's new chairwoman and Co-CEO (alongside Nick Khan).
-Triple H then replaced Vince McMahon as Head of WWE creative.
-On January 10, 2023, McMahon Levesque resigned as Co-CEO of WWE and from the company, following her father Vince McMahon's return to the company as executive chairman.
+On July 22, 2022, Vince McMahon retired from WWE and named his daughter, Stephanie McMahon, the company's new chairwoman and co-CEO alongside Nick Khan.
+Triple H replaced Vince McMahon as head of WWE Creative.
+On January 10, 2023, McMahon resigned as co-CEO and from the company following her father's return as executive chairman.